chiensiTB/EnergyPlusWeatherPull/README.md

 '''

 I have started a statistical class to hold relevant information about the weather data history.
 Currently, EnergyPlusWeatherPull can easily return monthly statistics of DB and WB only, but this is quickly being expanded.

+This repository consists of the code libraries to simplify work, that can be used in any .NET project.
+It is framed in a console application currently so users can play around with the code more easily in a live environment.
+Running the console app in debug mode and playing around with calls is the preferred method to get started.